nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 </form>
 ```

-Now that we have a button that will submit the form, which will prevent the refresh and run the `postCharacter()` function, and the new character should be written to the database.
+Now that we have a button that will submit the form, which will prevent the refresh and run the `postDebut()` function, and the new debut should be written to the database.

 Test this!!
-Fill out the form, click the button, you should see the form fields become empty and you should also see the character in the console.
-Additionally, when you check with MongoDB Compass, you should see the new character in the `mcus` collection.
+Fill out the form, click the button, you should see the form fields become empty and you should also see the debut in the console.
+Additionally, when you check with MongoDB Compass, you should see the new debut in the `debuts` collection.

-Now let's modify this to go to a different page once you've created a character.
+Now let's modify this to go to a different page once you've created a debut.

-90. At the top of `CreateCharacter.js`, import `useNavigate`:
+90. At the top of `CreateDebut.js`, import `useNavigate`:

 ```jsx
 import { useNavigate } from "react-router-dom";